yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

     few moments.

   - There's a tiny chance your RX or TX pins are burned out.
-The best way to check this is to try with another Pi, since the RX and TX pins need to work to bootload anything.
+The best way to check this is to try with another Pi.
+The RX and TX pins need to work to bootload anything.

   - If you have two pi's try the other.
 Start swapping components to